-It is simply the ratio of the number of steps while breathing into the number of steps when you are exhaling.
+It is the ratio of the total number of steps while breathing to the total number of steps when you are exhaling.

-As is quite obvious, this is just the general rule and does not work for every runner.
-When you are practicing how to breathe while running, try a few breathing rhythms or patterns and then check which one works the best for you.
-Some articles will tell you to follow a certain pattern while the others might disagree with it and ask you to follow some other rhythm.
+As it is quite obvious, this is just the general rule and may not always work for every runner.
+When you are figuring out how to breathe while running, try a few breathing rhythms or patterns and accordingly check which of it works best for you.
+Some articles might tell you to follow a certain pattern while the others might disagree with it and ask you to follow some other rhythm.

-When it comes to breathing while running, just remember to breathe naturally and through your mouth.
-As you continue running, your body will eventually find the perfect rhythm through trial and error.
-Just make sure that your focus is on deep belly breathing which will increase the length of the time that you breathe in and out.
+When it comes to breathing while running, just remember to breathe naturally but through your mouth.
+As you continue running, your body will eventually find the perfect rhythm through trial and error of various patterns of breathing.
+Make sure that your focus is concentrated on deep belly breathing which would, in turn, increase the span of the time for which that you breathe in and out with ease.

-The breathing rhythms can definitely help you with identifying and monitoring the intensity with which you run.
-However, this can also be used to control and monitor several other aspects of your training.
+The breathing rhythms will definitely help you in identifying and monitoring the intensity with which you run.
+It can also be effectively used to control and monitor several other aspects of your training.

-You can monitor and feel your pace if you pay really close attention to your breathing rhythm.
-Once you are able to determine the correct pace for your workout, you will easily be able to examine if you breathe slowly or quickly so as to find out if you are accidentally speeding up or slowing down.
-This means that you have to pay really close attention to the details.
-But, this process will help the runners who face the problem of maintaining a certain or consistent pace.
+You can monitor your pace if you pay really through attention to your breathing rhythm.
+Once you determine the correct pace for your workout, it will be easy to examine whether you breathe slowly or quickly, so as to make sure you are not accidentally speeding up or slowing down unnecessarily.
+This means that you have to pay close attention to the minute details.
+This process will definitely help the runners who face a problem of maintaining a certain or consistent pace.

-Many runners, who are just starting out and are learning how to breathe while running often suffer from a side stitch, that can often slow down a person.
+Runners, who are newly starting out and are still learning how to breathe while running, often suffer from side stitches.

-Well, the side stitches occur due to undue stress caused to the diaphragm.
-This is further escalated by shallow breathing.
+Well, the side stitches occur due to undue stress caused by the inflated lungs to the diaphragm.
+This is further aggravated by shallow breathing.
 In such situations, you can reduce your breathing rhythm and start taking controlled and deeper breaths at the ratio of 3:3.

-While taking on a hill at the time of the race, most runners often wonder how they can adjust their pace.
-Of course, you might be using all of the correct techniques that are required for the hills but somehow you still fail to maintain a consistent pace.
-Unless and until you know the exact length and grade of the hill, it is quite difficult to measure and determine how much you will be required to adjust your pace.
+While taking on a hill during the race, most runners often wonder how can they adjust their pace.
+Despite using all the correct techniques that are required for the hills, somehow you may still fail to maintain a consistent pace.
+Unless you know the exact length and elevation of the hill, it would be quite difficult to measure and determine the adjustments required to determine your accurate pace.

-For instance, if you are following a high-intensity breathing rhythm or an average intensity breathing rhythm, then you must focus on maintaining the same rhythm through the length of the hill.
+For instance, if you are following a highly-intense breathing rhythm or an averagely intense breathing rhythm, then you might need to focus on maintaining the same rhythm through the length of the hill.
 By maintaining a consistent breathing rhythm, you will be putting the same amount of effort and will prevent your body from spending excess energy on reaching the top of the hills.